sicotteh/CAVA/README.md

       -- Novel Start Gain in 5'UTR are not reported (the impact of those putative changes is hard to predict.
       -- The %3B splitting may be hard when a variant has repeats and multiple transcripts.
 - Optimized for speed via recoding and caching.
 From 20-500 times faster
+- Support Selenocysteine genes in a conservative fashion.
+Even though we could get annotation for the location of the SECIS element from NCBI, we don't know the range of the effectiveness of the SECIS element.
+We know that the SECIS element no longer works at or past the original UAG Stop Codon.. so any new stop codon will be recoded as a U (selenocysteine) unless the protein becomes longer than the original one, so frameshifts or mutation/deletion of the original Stop codon will eventually find another stop codon that will not be recoded as U.
+2.0.12 Changes
+-Bug fixes for insertions/deletions that can be normalized right at the intron/exon junction edge.
+Were missing SO values and were sometimes called INT.
+Introduced Initiator Gain (IG) (aka Start-Gain) features in 5'UTR for novel Start codons created upstream and in phase of the cannonical AUG.
+Annotated with CLASS=IG.
+Must update the impactdef tag in the config file to include an IMPACT for IG (currently IMPACT=3).
+Note that there is no SO equivalent for the IG tag.
+- Better support for large deletions spanning intron/exon junction.